-Bison must be fed or allowed to forage for a wholesome diet which is:
+Bison must be fed or able to forage for a wholesome diet which is:

-- 1. Appropriate for their age and pregnancy status - 2.
-Fed to them in sufficient quantity to maintain them in good health; and - 3.
-Formulated or assessed to satisfy their nutritional needs according to guidelines set forth in The Bison Producers' Handbook.
+- 1. Appropriate for their age, health and pregnancy status - 2.
+Available in sufficient quantity to maintain them in or to restore them to good health; and - 3.
+Feed, when used must be formulated to satisfy the nutritional needs for the appropriate life stage according to guidelines set forth in The Bison Producers' Handbook and/or guidance from a licensed animal nutritionist.